cydrickn/laravel-query-factory/README.md

 ### TODO

 * Add on How to use Laravel Query Factory in README.md
-* Do 100% code coverage
-* Add unit test for person repository
+* Add workflow action for github